Incredible (Celine Dion and Ne-Yo song): Music video

+On 24 January 2014, Dion and Ne-Yo filmed the music video for "Incredible" in Los Angeles.
+The video premiered on 4 June 2014 on Good Morning America.
+The following day, it was uploaded to Dion's official Vevo channel.
+Directed by Zach Merck, the video features rooftop performance scenes intercut with vignettes of people showcasing various talents, as well as a misplaced giraffe wandering through the city.

 Live performances

-On 3 November 2013, Dion and Ne-Yo performed "Incredible" on Le Banquier in Canada to promote the album which was released two days later.
-They also performed it in the United States on 17 December 2013 during the grand finale of The Voice and on 18 December 2013 during the CBS 15th annual A Home for the Holidays television special that celebrates the joy of adoption by sharing stories of adoption from foster care in order to raise awareness for the cause.
-On 31 December 2013, Ne-Yo surprised Dion when he showed up to perform "Incredible" at the New Year's Eve performance of Celine in Las Vegas.
+On 3 November 2013, Dion and Ne-Yo performed "Incredible" on Le Banquier in Canada to promote the album, which was released two days later.
+They also performed the song in the United States on 17 December 2013 during the grand finale of The Voice, and on 18 December 2013 during the CBS 15th annual A Home for the Holidays special, which raises awareness of adoption from foster care.
+On 31 December 2013, Ne-Yo made a surprise appearance during the New Year's Eve performance of Celine in Las Vegas to perform the duet.
 On 25 February 2014, Dion officially added "Incredible" to the set list of Celine.